kbmackenzie/henhen/docs/config.md

 | `dependencies`  | The source file's dependencies.
 (See [this section](#dependencies)!) |
 | `extra-options` | Extra options to be passed to `csc` when compiling the executable.   |

-When an executable target is built, it's locally installed in the `.henhen` directory, and it can be run with `henhen run <name>`.
-The generated file can be copied to a specified directory with `henhen copy`.
+When an executable target is built, it's locally installed in the `.henhen` directory, and you can run it with the command `henhen run <name>`.
+Additionally, the generated binary can be copied to anywhere with `henhen copy`.

 ```yaml
 targets: